International Education in San Jose

 One difference between international schools in San Jose and elsewhere is extracurricular activities.
 Although every school is different, the extracurricular program in many of the city’s schools is mostly focused on sports.
 Some may offer art classes and other options, but sports are usually the primary option.
 Luckily, most schools have excellent sports facilities.

-Below, we have compiled our top 10 international schools in San Jose.
-However, there are another 10 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in San Jose according to our users.
+However, there are another 11 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in San Jose based on your requirements.